Phone-GWP-group

 Where animal products may be used in packaging

 Many people are surprised that packaging may not be vegan-friendly.
-After all, cardboard boxes are made from plant-based materials (i.e., trees), as is paper.
-Plastic packaging is usually derived from oil/fossil fuels.
+After all, cardboard boxes are made from plant-based materials like trees, as is paper, and plastic packaging is usually derived from oil and fossil fuels.

 So, what makes packaging vegan?